httpwg/http-extensions/draft-ietf-httpbis-http2-tls13.md

 --- abstract

-This document clarifies the use of TLS 1.3 post-handshake authentication and key update with HTTP/2.
+This document updates HTTP/2 to prohibit TLS 1.3 post-handshake authentication, as an analog to existing TLS 1.2 renegotiation restriction.

 --- note_Note_to_Readers